croaky/laptop/learn/books/sw-design/README.md

   which almost always causes other problems,
 * Introduce a context object that stores all the application's global state.
   There is one context object per instance of the system.

+## Pull Complexity Downwards

+Unavoidable complexity could be handled by users of a module or by internals of the module.

+Since most modules have more users than developers, it is more important for a module to have a simple interface than a simple implementation.

+Temptations of a module developer to "let the caller handle it":

+* raise an exception
+* define a configuration parameter to control a policy

+These approaches amplify complexity.
+Many people must deal with a problem instead of one.
+If a class throws an exception, every caller must handle it.
+If a configuration parameter is exported, every sysadmin will need to learn to set them.

+The goal is to minimize overall system complexity.

+### Example: configuration parameters

+Rather than determining a behavior internally, a class can export configuration parameters to control its behavior such as the size of a cache or number of times to retry a request.

+The benefit is users can tune the system for their particular requirements and workloads.
+In some cases, it is hard for lower level code to know the best policy to apply and users are more familiar with their domain.

+In other cases, it is difficult for users to determine the right values.
+Making a decision internally reduces the user's work.
+It also avoids backwards-compatibility issues.

+Before exporting a configuration parameter, ask:

+> Will users (or higher-level modules) be able to determine a better value
+> than we can determine internally?